Visiting Liwonde National Park

-How to get there: the park is about 120 km from Blantyre, 240 from Lilongwe, 150 from cape Maclear and only 60 km from Zomba Plateau.
+The park is about 120 km from Blantyre, 240 km from Lilongwe, 150 km from Cape Maclear and only 60 km from Zomba Plateau.
 All the roads to get there are well maintained.
 The main entrance gate is close to the town of Liwonde, in the southern part of the Park.
 If you sleep in Mvuu or Kuthengo Lodges, use the Makanga gate (east side of the park driving along the M3 and turn off at Ulongwe town).
-Click here to see our Malawi’s itinerary and information about the country.
+Click here to see our Malawi itinerary and information about the country.

-Best time to visit: the right time to visit the Liwonde NP is during the dry season from April/May to October (above all June to August when the temperature is cooler).
-During this season, the bush is dry and open, making games easier to spot.
+The right time to visit the Liwonde NP is during the dry season from April/May to October (above all June to August when the temperature is cooler).
+The bush is dry and open during this season, making games easier to spot.